STAT301III/final-project-csav3/data/processed/README.md

 # Processed Data

-File contains the processed dataset - maybe datasets.
+This directory contains processed data.
 That is, the data is now ready for an EDA and for future analyses.
-It may be useful to save the data in both a `.rds` and `.csv` format.
+The main dataset used for my project was hdi_dat.rds.
+The other dataset in this directory was merely used to create an HDI world map.

 # Codebook

-A variable codebook should also be included for each dataset.
-Might consider a condensed codebook displayed in this document for quick reference.
+An informative codebook is included in this directory for my project dataset, hdi_dat.rds.